fmi/ruby-style-guide/README.md

     end
     ```

+* Avoid comma after the last parameter in a method call, especially when the parameters are not on separate lines.

+    ```Ruby
+    #bad - easier to move/add/remove parameters, but still not preferred
+    some_method(
+                size,
+                count,
+                color,
+                )

+    #bad
+    some_method(size, count, color, )

+    #good
+    some_method(size, count, color)
+    ```

+* Align the elements of array literals spanning multiple lines.

+    ```Ruby
+    # bad - single indent
+    menu_item = ['Spam', 'Spam', 'Spam', 'Spam', 'Spam', 'Spam', 'Spam', 'Spam', 'Baked beans', 'Spam', 'Spam', 'Spam', 'Spam', 'Spam']

+    # good
+    menu_item = [
+      'Spam', 'Spam', 'Spam', 'Spam', 'Spam', 'Spam', 'Spam', 'Spam', 'Baked beans', 'Spam', 'Spam', 'Spam', 'Spam', 'Spam' ]

+    # good
+    menu_item =
+     ['Spam', 'Spam', 'Spam', 'Spam', 'Spam', 'Spam', 'Spam', 'Spam', 'Baked beans', 'Spam', 'Spam', 'Spam', 'Spam', 'Spam']
+    ```

+* Add underscores to large numeric literals to improve their readability.

+    ```Ruby
+    # bad - how many 0s are there?
+    num = 1000000

+    #good - much easier to parse for human brain
+    num = 1_000_000
+    ```

 * Use RDoc and its conventions for API documentation.
 Don't put an
   empty line between the comment block and the `def`.
 * Keep lines fewer than 80 characters.
 * Avoid trailing whitespace.
+* End each file with a newline.
+* Don't use block comments.
+They cannot be preceded by whitespace and are not as easy to spot as regular comments.

+    ```Ruby
+    # bad
+    =begin
+    comment line
+    another comment line
+    =end

+    # good
+    #comment line
+    #another comment line
+    ```

 ## Syntax